tblarel/mybnb/README.md

 ![Photo1](https://i.imgur.com/rOiDxBx.png)

-**myBnB** is a clone of **Airbnb** built using a Ruby on Rails backend, React/Redux frontend, a PostgreSQL database and ActiveRecord with Amazon S3.
+**myBnB** is a clone of **Airbnb** built using a Ruby on Rails backend, React/Redux frontend, a PostgreSQL database and Active Storage with Amazon S3.

 The project was planned and carried out within a 10-day timeframe, although improvements and additional features will continue to be fleshed out.